 Improves the thermal comfort and air quality of the building offering a healthier environment to the occupants.

-Provides long term performance due to the unrivalled durability of rock that has unlimited lifetime.
-So there is no need for maintenance increasing the payback time of the intervention.
+Provides long term performance due to the unrival durability of rock that has unlimit lifetime.
+Therefore, there is no need for maintenance increasing the payback time of the intervention.

 It has minimum environmental impact because it reduces carbon footprint due to its natural origin and hazardous-free classifications that offer minimum embodied carbon.
 Additionally, it reduces the use of non-renewable energy sources such as gas and electricity contributing to air pollution reduction.

-Rockwool itself is sourced from natural and sustainable raw materials and perhaps more importantly it can be completely recycled when the building is no longer in use without producing waste – All of the Rockwool waste can be reused as a raw material in the manufacturing process, producing brand new insulation.
+Rockwool itself is source from natural and sustainable raw materials and perhaps more importantly it can be completely recycle when the building is no longer in use without producing waste – All of the Rockwool waste can be reuse as a raw material in the manufacturing process, producing brand new insulation.